 There are just a few steps to this dish and you can eat it in several ways.
 I like it plain for lunch, as a side for dinner, and with an egg on top for breakfast!

-Serve with this Creamy Avocado Cilantro Sauce for added creamy bliss.
-Just blend avocado, lemon, coconut milk, salt, and cilantro together until creamy, adding water if needed for consistency.
-Find detailed instructions in the linked Creamy Avocado Cilantro Sauce recipe.
+Serve the roasted cauliflower and vegetable bake with this Creamy Avocado Cilantro Sauce for added creamy bliss.
+You can find the entire recipe here, but the quick rundown is to blend avocado, lemon, coconut milk, salt, and cilantro together until creamy, adding water if needed for consistency.

 AIP friendly Turmeric Cauliflower Bake Recipe